 - Strike up conversations around town at the farmers' market, places of worship, non-profit and cultural organizations, and restaurants or grocery stores that buy local.
 Remember – it’s all about building community!

 - Talk to other Farm to School supporters, including the Farm to School leadership team, other schools in your area, and the resources and connectors listed on this page.
-You can also reach out to Sami Burington at the Minnesota Department of Education.
+You can also reach out to Kate Seybold, our Farm to Institution Coordinator.

 Who can help?